 Saskatoon Musicians' Association, Local 553 AF of M

-Another key function of the Federation, is to lobby the government for positive changes to the workplace and industry.
-Recent examples include improvements in copyright legislation, and fair rates for musician visas when performing in the U.S.A.
+Another key function of the Federation is to lobby the government for positive changes to the workplace and industry.
+Examples include improvements in copyright legislation, and musician visas for performing in the U.S.A.